 A typical dispatch sound clip from the show.
 The two tones specify the station, and set off a horn there, much like a pager.
 Then the firefighters can hear where they’re being dispatched to.

-The dispatcher’s voice is done by a real LAcoFD dispatcher, Sam Lanier, who did all the dispatching on the show (he was on duty 24x7x365, the poor bastard!
-No wonder he retired from the department shortly after the show ended.)
+The dispatcher’s voice is done by a real LAcoFD dispatcher, Sam Lanier, who did all the dispatching on the show (he was on duty 24x7x365, the poor bastard!)
+Lanier went to work as a dispatcher at the Los Angeles County Fire Department in late 1958 after a stint in the military, and retired in 1977 shortly after the show ended.
+He died May 21, 1997, from a heart attack — ironically while helping at a car crash outside his house.
+He was 65.

 The “KMG-365” at the end of the reply (by Randy Mantooth) is the station’s radio callsign, as issued by the FCC, much like any other radio station.
 KMG-365 is, in fact, issued to the LAcoFD, but for the station in Bellflower.